-The School of Psychology offers a graduate program of course work and research leading to the award of the degree of Master of Psychology.
+The School of Psychology offers courses leading to the award of the degrees of Master of Psychology and Master of Science (Psychology).

 Master of Psychology

 This course is designed to provide professional training at an advanced level for honours graduates in psychology.